 Though filial piety is usually the main reason for taking care of your parents or grandparents especially as they get older, the additional perk of a tax relief makes it a whole lot sweeter.
 Depending on whether your parents are handicapped or whether you are living with them, the amount of relief given differs.

-Though the reliefs are mainly titled ‘Parent Relief’, they also apply to in-laws, grandparents and grandparents-in-law, given that they are not earning more than S$4,000 a year.
+Though the reliefs are mainly titled ‘Parent Relief’, they also apply to in-laws, grandparents and grandparents-in-law, given that they are not earning more than S$4,000 in year 2023.

 Tax reliefs | Amount per dependent (up to two) |